MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/driver-isolation.md

 |Interacts with other drivers and their state via hardcoded paths|Driver interacts with other drivers via OS APIs or device interfaces|
 |Runtime file writes to any location|Driver writes files to OS provided locations|

-## Benefits of Driver Package Isolation
+Using driver isolation principles yields the following benefits:

-Driver packages that follow driver package isolation principles are more robust to servicing operations as they do not rely on implicit assumptions of global locations existing.
-Instead, they use OS API's to get relative handles to locations.
+* By depending on relative handles instead of global locations, a driver is more easily updated.

-Isolated driver packages have the added benefit of being more resilient to changes in the OS.
-Additionally, because isolated driver packages leave all driver package files in the driver store, the likelihood of an issue arising during install of the driver is much lower.
+* Isolated driver packages are more resilient to changes in the OS.
+Installation to the driver store has fewer issues.

-By leveraging device interfaces to interact with a driver from other components, isolated driver packages are more robust to changes in other driver packages as they do not take dependencies on components in other driver packages modifying state in a global location.
-Instead, an appropriately versioned interaction between a driver and other components occurs using a device interface to communicate state between them.
+* By using device interfaces to interact with another driver, an isolated driver package is more resilient to any changes in the other driver.

 ## Run From Driver Store

 All isolated driver packages leave their driver package files in the driver store.
-This means that they leverage [**DIRID 13**](https://docs.microsoft.com/windows-hardware/drivers/install/using-dirids) in their INF to specify the location for driver package files on install.
+This means that they specify [**DIRID 13**](https://docs.microsoft.com/windows-hardware/drivers/install/using-dirids) in their INF to specify the location for driver package files on install.

 A WDM or KMDF driver that is running from the DriverStore and needs to access other files from its driver package could use [**IoQueryFullDriverPath**](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/ntddk/nf-ntddk-ioqueryfulldriverpath) to find its path, get the directory path it was loaded from, and look for configuration files relative to that path.

-Alternatively, on Windows 10 Version 1803 and later, [**IoGetDriverDirectory**](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/wdm/nf-wdm-iogetdriverdirectory) with *DriverDirectoryImage* as the directory type could be used to get the directory path that the driver was loaded from.
+Alternatively, on Windows 10 version 1803 and later, call [**IoGetDriverDirectory**](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/wdm/nf-wdm-iogetdriverdirectory) with *DriverDirectoryImage* as the directory type to get the directory path that the driver was loaded from.

 For a file payloaded by an INF, the *subdir* listed in the [**SourceDisksFiles**](https://docs.microsoft.com/windows-hardware/drivers/install/inf-sourcedisksfiles-section) entry for the file in the INF must match the subdir listed in the [**DestinationDirs**](https://docs.microsoft.com/windows-hardware/drivers/install/inf-destinationdirs-section) entry for the file in the INF.